dahlia/fedify/docs/manual/kv.md

 :   Production use in Deno environments.

 Pros
-:   Persistent storage, good performance.
+:   Persistent storage, good performance, easy to set up.

 Cons
 :   Only available in Deno runtime.